jingliang92/xgboost_trian/README.md

                        objective="reg:linear")
 ```

-or set tuneLength to a number, and it generates tuneLength groups randomly.
+Or set tuneLength to a number, and it generates tuneLength sets of parameters randomly.

 The meaning of the parameters, you can find in [XGBoost Parameters](http://xgboost.readthedocs.io/en/latest/parameter.html#parameters-in-r-package).